alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 ###Defra-SFA

-Defra-SFA shows either:
+Defra-SFA is for specified feed additives (SFA).
+It can show either:

 - the same things as in the Defra-1 and Defra-3 certificates
-- that the Specified Feed Additive (SFA) in your product is a UK-authorised product
+- that your product is UK-authorised

+Say which you'd like the certificate to show when you apply.

 ##Apply for a certificate